How To Pack For A Month-Long Trip

 Doing laundry during your trip

 Even if you pack light to minimize laundry, you’ll still need to wash a few things during a month-long stay.
 Even the largest checkable suitcases only fit about two week’s worth of clothing.
-Instead of trying to pack every item for every potential scenario, stick to your essential items you can wear more than once, and plan accordingly for laundry.
+Instead of trying to pack every item for every potential scenario, stick to essential items you can wear more than once, and plan accordingly for laundry.

 Plan ahead.
 Does your hotel offer cleaning?
 Do you have a washer and dryer where you’re staying?
 Any nearby fluff and fold services?